Veolia UK - Tax Strategy

 Occasionally, advice may be sought from external advisors.
 This will only be the case when the UK Tax Director considers that there is not the requisite experience within the tax team to adequately address the issue, where tax law is unclear/open to interpretation, or that the issue is sufficiently large to warrant corroboration by an independent third party.
-The UK Tax Director will be solely responsible for any such appointments (although this may be delegated to others from time to time) and shall have in mind, any restrictions imposed for any such services under UK law on the use of the UK external auditor, or under EU law on the use of the joint external auditors of Veolia Environnement SA.
+The UK Tax Director will be responsible for any such appointments (although this may be delegated to others from time to time) and shall have in mind any restrictions imposed for any such services under UK law on the use of the UK external auditor, or under EU law on the use of the joint external auditors of Veolia Environnement SA.

 THE LEVEL OF RISK IN RELATION TO UK TAXATION THAT THE GROUP IS PREPARED TO ACCEPT

 THE APPROACH OF THE GROUP TOWARDS ITS DEALINGS WITH HMRC

 We will, to the extent possible, discuss material tax issues with HMRC in advance where we consider that the tax treatment proposed by Veolia may not be agreed by HMRC.
-This could be via the annual ‘Risk Review’ meeting, or periodically throughout the year if more appropriate.
+This could be via scheduled ‘Risk Review’ meetings, or periodically throughout the year if more appropriate.

 To ensure consistency of approach, all dealings with HMRC are where possible dealt with by the UK Group Tax Department.
-On occasions, contact with HMRC is required to be made by others, but this is always with the full knowledge of the UK Tax Director.
+On occasions, contact with HMRC is required to be made by others, but this should always be with the full knowledge of the UK Tax Director.
 The above approach is also extended to other Government Agencies and, occasionally, overseas fiscal authorities.